 For a full Mexico packing list click here.
 But if you just want to know what you should pack to take to Grutas I’ve added some essentials below!

-I love these ones from Shein!
+I love these ones from Newchic!
 I actually took 3 with me so I could change for photos haha.

 Quick Dry Towel